 Advantages and disadvantages

-The main positive quality of ultrasound of the renal arteries using a Doppler transducer is the ability to immediately upon completion of the examination to get the result at hand along with the initial interpretation from the specialist conducting the examination.
-At the same time, the final diagnosis to the patient should still be made by the attending physician after studying the results obtained and on the basis of incoming complaints from the person who applied.
+Main positive quality Ultrasound of the renal arteries using a Doppler sensor makes it possible to immediately receive the result along with an initial transcript from the specialist conducting the examination immediately upon completion of the examination.
+At the same time, the final diagnosis of the patient must still be made by the attending physician after studying the results obtained and based on incoming complaints from the person who applied.

-Ultrasound of the kidney vessels according to the Doppler principle does not have injections, which is very comfortable for the patient.
+Ultrasound of renal vessels according to the Doppler principle does not require injections, which is very comfortable for the patient.

-The method based on the Doppler effect does not provide for any injection interventions, which makes it comfortable for the patient, as safe and painless as possible.
-In addition, this option for studying the problem is listed as a relatively budget version of execution against the background of other variations in the context of visualizing a possible disease.
+The method based on the Doppler effect does not involve any injection interventions, which makes it comfortable for the patient, as safe and painless as possible.
+In addition, this option for studying the problem is considered a relatively budget version of execution compared to other variations in the context of visualizing a possible disease.

-From the point of view of the effect on the body, the kidney doppler has no contraindications, since ionizing radiation is not used in its work.
-According to experts, it is unlikely that it will be possible to cope with the study of soft tissues more effectively, because even the most advanced X-ray machine is not capable of producing a clear picture of the vascular network.
-It is much more convenient to involve an angiography of the organ with Doppler, which will confirm the preliminary diagnosis, or refute the presence of problems in the kidney.
+From the point of view of its effect on the body, kidney Doppler has no contraindications, since it is not used in its work ionizing radiation.
+According to experts, it is unlikely that it will be possible to cope with the examination of soft tissues more effectively, because even the most advanced X-ray machine is not capable of producing a clear image vascular network.
+It is much more convenient to use Doppler angiography of the organ, which will confirm the preliminary diagnosis or refute the presence of problems in the kidney.

 Indications for research

-Doppler ultrasound is prescribed by the attending doctor with numerous suspicions, since it is with its help that a number of both newly formed pathologies and chronic diseases that do not allow a person to feel full for many years can be identified.
-The most common reasons for scheduling a Doppler scan are:
+Ultrasound Dopplerography is prescribed by the attending doctor in case of numerous suspicions, since it is with its help that a number of both recently formed pathologies and chronic diseases that do not allow a person to feel fully long years.
+The most common reasons for prescribing a Doppler scan are:

 • colic;